A Wizard of Mars: Plot

-The good news however, is that the Martians seem friendly.
-The bad news is that now they're free to pick up where they left off on a long-dormant plan that can change the shape of more than one world... and they don't mind using their well-intentioned rescuers to achieve their goals.
-Kit's long-standing fascination with all things Martian unexpectedly enmeshes him in a terrible, age-old conflict—turning him into both a possible key to its solution, and a tool that in the wrong hands shortly threatens the whole human race.
+The good news, however, is that the Martians seem friendly.
+However, the bad news is that now they're free to pick up where they left off on a long-dormant plan that can change the shape of more than one world, and they don't mind using their well-intentioned rescuers to achieve their goals.
+Kit's long-standing fascination with all things Martian unexpectedly enmeshes him in an age-old conflict—turning him into both a possible key to its solution and a tool that in the wrong hands shortly threatens the whole human race.